lopezzot/ATLTileCalTB/plots/README.md

 energy deposited in the entire calorimeter.
 To estimate this, 10 GeV electrons were simulated and the energy deposit in the tiles collected.
 The plot shows the energy (in MeV) on the x-axis, which shows an average of about 3.3% for the sampling fraction.
+The simulation was done with Geant4 10.7.p03 and FTFP_BERT.

 ## Correction for photoelectron conversion